 I am trained as a psychotherapist and started this training in Tavistock, London.
 My roots as a familytherapist started in London but continued at The Philadelphia Child Guidance Clinic where Salvador Minuchin was an important therapist.

 Over the years I have been teaching and working in several other countries such as England, USA, the Scandinavian countries, Russia and Erbil in Irak.

-The Institute provides couple and family therapy.
-In working with families a systemic perspective is most important but also psychodynamic and cognitive/affect based methods are used.
+Working with families with a systemic perspective is most important but we also use psychodynamic and cognitive/affect based methods.

 Children´s communication and interaction is a specialty where Micro Analysis plays an important role to understand and help.
 Intervention is a method in which video filming and reviewing with clips from that film is used to give the parents or professionals guidance in how to support the child in development.
 It also helps the parents or caregiver to find ways in how to help the child in his or her difficulties and problematic situations.
 Attachment is important through our whole life and therefore it is most important to establish a secure attachment during infancy and early childhood.
 Also later in life for example with adopted children attachment based work is really important.

 The realization that from the very beginning of his life a child is a social being has greatly contributed to an interactional view being taken of the relationship between biological and psycho sociological factors in the development of the child.
 The interplay between child and caretaker is thus central and the aim of early psycho sociological intervention is to strengthen, enrich and broaden the positive experiences in this interplay between the child and those who care for him.

 Often the first step in turning a negative contact to a positive one, is to give the parent or caretaker a chance to feel competent and important to the child and its development here and now.